ontodev/robot/README.md

 The core ROBOT operations are written in plain Java code, and can be used from any language that uses the Java Virtual Machine.
 The command-line tool is both built on top of the library of operations.
 You can add use these operations in your own code, or add new operations written in any JVM language.

-You can [download](http://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/) the latest `robot.jar` file to include in your projects.
+You can download the latest [`robot.jar`](https://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/robot.jar) file (about 25MB) to include in your projects.

 ### Java